 Living resources such as oysters, crabs, mussels and underwater grasses are critical to water quality.
 Oysters and mussels in particular have the capacity to filter sediments and reduce pollutants.
 While reductions from sewage treatment plants and urban runoff are important to restoring the Bay, it will become increasingly expensive to reduce a smaller amount of pollutants from these sources resulting in a diminishing return for investment.
 Increasing those living resources that improve water quality should be considered as an alternative to or work in combination with expensive retrofits of urban areas in an attempt to reduce costs and pollutants.

+It is noted that the Chesapeake Bay Phase III Watershed Implementation Plan (WIP III), with its 2025 deadline, is designed to bring together federal and state actions to reduce pollution in local waters and to improve the health of the Bay.
+While VML generally supports the goals of WIP III, it also must be acknowledged that it calls for often very costly improvements to locally-owned stormwater and wastewater treatment systems – thus underscoring even more the need for adequate federal and state financial assistance.

 The Commonwealth must continue to fully fund the Water Quality Improvement Fund and provide financial assistance for local government water quality improvement projects in Virginia at appropriate levels designed to clean up the Bay and its tributaries.
 The Commonwealth would defeat the spirit of community partnership if it required local governments to undertake unfunded mandates for water quality improvement projects.

 HIGHWAY BEAUTIFICATION